10 New Theme Park Rides That Will Blow Your Mind

 Harley Quinn Crazy Coaster

-Inspired by the villainous DC Comics character, the Harley Quinn Crazy Coaster at Six Flags Discovery Kingdom in California opens this spring, much to the delight of roller coaster enthusiasts and comic book fans.
+Inspired by the villainous DC Comics character, the Harley Quinn Crazy Coaster at Six Flags Discovery Kingdom in California opens this summer, much to the delight of roller coaster enthusiasts and comic book fans.
 As the world’s first dueling looping coaster, this coaster takes riders in separate trains in a vertical figure-eight circuit multiple times, each time soaring more than 60 feet in the air, then meeting in the middle, as trains hurtle past each other at top speeds.

-This summer, Cedar Point in Sandusky, Ohio will introduce the world’s first "hyper-hybrid" roller coaster, Steel Vengeance.
+This summer, Cedar Point in Sandusky, Ohio introduced the world’s first "hyper-hybrid" roller coaster, Steel Vengeance.
 At more than 200 feet tall, this steel and wood roller coaster initially wows with a 90-degree drop that quickly sends riders hurtling across the track at speeds up to 74 miles per hour.
 Half-barrel rolls, inversions and upside-down hangs will leave thrill-seekers eager for another go on this record-holding ride.

-Climb aboard Twisted Timbers at Kings Dominion near Richmond, Virginia this spring for loops, turns and barrel roll drops at speeds up to 54 miles per hour on this brand new hybrid roller coaster made from wood and steel.
+Climb aboard the new Twisted Timbers at Kings Dominion near Richmond, Virginia for loops, turns and barrel roll drops at speeds up to 54 miles per hour on this brand new hybrid roller coaster made from wood and steel.
 Thanks to 20 "airtime moments" throughout the ride, you may find yourself out of your seat more often than in your seat as this coaster screams across more than 3,300 feet of track.

 For thrills and spills as you twist and turn aboard a raft built for eight, head to SeaWorld Orlando for your turn on the new Infinity Falls, the world’s tallest river rapids ride.
 Guests experience up to Class IV whitewater rapids after they launch from a starting point four stories up in the sky and plunge into the bubbly water down below.
 Once you exit the ride, soaking wet no doubt, walk through Harmony Village for an education on water conservation.